-Chapel is an integral part of campus life, and as such, all full-time students are required to attend either the weekly Wednesday or Friday chapel service (visiting and exchange students from other institutions are expected but not required to attend chapel).
-Up to three times each term, convocation is held on Wednesday in place of Wednesday and Friday chapel services (on these occasions students are required to attend convocation in place of the weekly Wednesday or Friday chapel service).
+Chapel is an integral part of campus life, and as such, all full-time students are required each week to attend the Wednesday or Friday morning chapel service or the Wednesday evening vespers service (visiting and exchange students from other institutions are expected but not required to attend chapel).
+Once a term, convocation is held on Wednesday in place of the week's regular chapel services (on these occasions students are required to attend convocation in place of the regular Wednesday or Friday chapel services).
 Students are required to swipe their student ID card upon entering the chapel to verify attendance and to remain in attendance throughout the chapel service or convocation.

-Students are permitted to miss up to a combination of three weekly chapel services (Wednesday or Friday) or convocations each term for any reason.
+Students are permitted to miss up to a combination of three weekly chapel services (or convocations) each term for any reason.
 Students should note that these permitted absences include those for scheduled appointments and illness as well as those simply at the student's choosing.
 Missing more than a combination of three chapel services or convocations for any reason in any given term will result in the following disciplinary action (for definitions of types of disciplinary action see the Disciplinary Action section: